laserpilot/Installation_Up_4evr/README.md

 ## Keep it running forever
 ---------------------------

+#### Prepare your software first!

+Plan which things will need to be adjusted and accessed by you or a caretaker throughout your project's lifespan.
+Debug menus, hidden sliders, key commands and config files are great when you can't compile the app anymore.
+The time you spend now to make things simple will save you hours of remote debugging when something breaks.

 There are several ways to make sure your application goes up and stays up -